bioimagesuiteweb/bisweb-manual/docs/overlayviewer.md

 ---

-### Mosaic Viewer Mode
+### Mosaic Viewer

-This viewer can also be switched to `Mosaic` view by clicking the `Mosaic` Tab (just below the menu).
+This application can also be switched to `Mosaic` view by clicking the `Mosaic` Tab (just below the menu).
 Please note that the cluster and atlas tools do not work within the mosaic viewer tab, as this does not have a concept of current location (or cross hairs).

 ![Mosaic Mode for Overlay Viewer](images/mosaic.png)